SammyKrosoft/Some-Logparser-Queries-and-scripts/README.md

 ORDER BY Minute
 ```

-Another example, on an IIS log, with QUANTIZE, and TO_LOCALTIME to convert to local time - this one quantize to display information (URI-Stem, Average of time taken in which log file, quantized in 5 minutes time slices:
+Another example, on an IIS log, with QUANTIZE, and TO_LOCALTIME to convert to local time - this one quantize to display information such as cs-URI-Stem aka URL reached, Average of time taken and in which log file, quantized in 5 minutes time slices:

 *Log Type:***W3CLOG****